GeneralJerel/portfolioagents/README.md

 ## What it does

+Portfolio Agents is a platform that converts traditional resumes into dynamic, personalized landing pages powered by AI agents.
+Job seekers, freelancers, and professionals can upload their resume and instantly generate a professional portfolio with an embedded AI agent that can answer questions about their experience, skills, and career journey.

 Upload your resume → Get an AI agent that represents you → Share a professional portfolio link

 - **AI Agent Representative**: An intelligent agent that answers questions about your experience and skills